-Fertile Fibre’s base is coir, otherwise known as coconut fibre.
+Fertile Fibre is a great peat-free alternative for horticulture.
+Its base is coir, otherwise known as coconut fibre or cocopeat.
 Coir is used throughout the world in the production of many products, including rope, string and coconut matting.

 Coconuts when picked are around four times larger than the ones seen for sale in the shops, thanks to a large outer casing.
 The familiar coconut is sent for sale or to be processed into desiccated coconut, or coconut oil, and its shell ground up for use as fertiliser.

 The outer covering is soaked in water to soften, and then put into a carding machine which removes the fibre used for rope.

 During this process dust and small fibres fall beneath the machines, and for us this is the interesting part.
 This dust and fibres use to be dumped as waste, but now it is collected, dried and compressed into blocks.

 Not all coirs are organically equal

 If coir has been produced by a factory near the sea, chances are salt water will have been used to soak it.
 This makes it unsuitable for any Fertile Fibre product.

 Also some coir is sterilized with methyl bromide.
 This powerful chemical is used as a soil fumigant and to control pests.
 But it also depletes the ozone layer, so is unacceptable as an organic product.

 Our stringent quality control procedures on the cocopeat we import ensure that it contains no contaminants.